BlackTHUNDER strikes twice: rest-frame Balmer-line absorption and high Eddington accretion rate in a Little Red Dot at $z=7.04$: Discussion

 \subsection{Properties of the gas absorber}

 One of the key predictions of the \citet{inayoshi+maiolino2025} model is the presence of high-EW Balmer-line absorption.
 While \citetalias{ji+2025} reported tentative evidence of \Hbeta absorption, the much higher SNR of the \Halpha emission line enables us not only to confirm beyond any doubt that \target also has \Halpha absorption (Fig.~\ref{f.specfit}), but also to study its kinematics.
 The EW of this absorption is too large to be of stellar origin, completely ruling out a stellar-atmosphere interpretation of the Balmer break.
-The inferred broadening, $\sigabs = 100\pm10~\kms$, closely matches the micro-turbulence value required to model the continuum shape (by definition $v_\mathrm{t} \equiv \sqrt{2} \sigabs$).
+The inferred broadening, $\sigabs = 110_{-10}^{+20}~\kms$, closely matches the micro-turbulence value required to model the continuum shape (by definition $v_\mathrm{t} \equiv \sqrt{2} \sigabs$).
 Such a high degree of smoothness cannot be obtained from stellar atmospheres \citep[$v_\mathrm{turb}\lesssim 15~\kms$;][]{smith+1998}, or from stellar kinematics (given the Gaussian dependence of kinematics-driven broadening, while turbulence-driven broadening is exponential).

 Different aspects of our analysis favour a location of the absorber within or just outside the BLR.
 First, because the absorption is too deep to absorb only the continuum \citep[in agreement with the `Rosetta Stone' LRD from][]{juodzbalis+2024b}.
 Second, the density of the absorber is fully consistent with the high densities of BLRs \citepalias{ji+2025}.
-Finally, by combining the column density from \citetalias{ji+2025} with our own measurement of $A_{V,\mathrm{n}}$, we derive an upper limit on the product $Z\cdot \xi_\mathrm{d}\lesssim 0.0008$, indicating very little dust in the gas absorber.
-But dust is certainly present in \target \citetext{from both the Balmer decrement of the narrow lines and from the continuum analysis \citealp{furtak+2024,ma+2024};\citetalias{ji+2025}}.
-A location of the gas absorber inside the dust-sublimation radius of the SMBH, i.e. the BLR and its immediate vicinity, would naturally explain why this gas lacks any significant dust, unlike the rest of the system.